ghnreigns/reighns-ml-website/docs/getting_started.md

 ### Pandoc (Markdown Converter)

 More often than not, you will need to convert a jupyter notebook to markdown file for deployment (as markdown supports Admonitions in Mkdocs).
-Here is a way to do it.
+Here is a way to do it, it is very convenient as it not only converts your notebook files to markdown, it also stores your output as images in a folder for you.
+This means any images rendered in notebook by `matplotlib` etc will now show up in markdown!

 ```bash
 brew install pandoc